alukosdev/ccsp/reference/glossary.md

 A term used to describe a profitability ratio.

 Generally calculated by dividing net profit by net assets.
+==- Role
+Identities can have multiple roles which indicate context.
+“Role” is a confusing and abused term used in many different ways.
+For our purposes we will think of it as similar to a persona, or as a subset of a persona.
+For example, a given developer on a given project may have different roles, such as “super-admin” and “dev”, which are then used to make access decisions.
 ==-

 ## S